"(Required)" indicates required fields

 What should I expect now?

-Having surgery offers hope of a more normal life.
 The reality is that surgery does not work for everyone.
 And even if it does work for some time, Cushing’s disease can come back.
-That can be very disappointing and affect your mood and quality of life.

 But there are other things that you can do to take control of your Cushing’s disease, by lowering cortisol levels in your body.
-Medicines are available that target different areas: the tumor on the pituitary gland, the adrenal glands, or the cortisol receptors throughout the body.
-Medicine may be one option that may be needed in your treatment journey.
+Medicines are available that target different areas: the tumor on the pituitary gland (like ISTURISA), the adrenal glands, or the cortisol receptors throughout the body.
+Medicine is an option that may be used in your treatment journey.

-In addition to medicines and a potential second surgery, other treatment options that you may have tried or that your doctor may recommend include
+In addition to medicines and a potential second surgery, other treatment options that you may have tried or that your healthcare provider may recommend include

 Radiation therapy—Radiation to the pituitary tumor may help control the tumor growth and lower cortisol levels.
 You should know that it can take years for radiation to work.
-During this time, your doctor may suggest medicines to help bring down your cortisol levels.
+During this time, your healthcare provider may suggest medicines to help bring down your cortisol levels.

 Removal of the adrenal glands—Surgery can be done to remove the adrenal glands.
 But this is only recommended if other treatments don’t work or if you are very sick.
 That’s because once your adrenal glands are removed, your body doesn’t make any cortisol at all.
 You will need to take multiple medicines to replace this.

-ISTURISA is a medicine that is specifically made to treat Cushing’s disease by lowering cortisol levels Learn more
+ISTURISA (osilodrostat) is a prescription medicine that is used to treat adults with Cushing’s disease:

-Before taking ISTURISA, tell your doctor about all of your medical conditions, including if you:
+Before starting ISTURISA tell your healthcare provider about all your medical conditions, including if you:

 • have or had heart problems, such as an irregular heartbeat, including a condition called prolonged QT syndrome (QT internal prolongation).
 Your healthcare provider will check the electrical signal of your heart (called an electrocardiogram) before you start taking ISTURISA, 1 week after starting ISTURISA, and as needed after that.